Making a School Transfer a Positive Experience

 For some parents, a realization may come when the current school where their child is enrolled is no longer a “good fit” for their child.
 There are a variety of reasons this may be the case from a child’s personality type, interests, learning style, social experiences to the current school’s program offerings, policies and/or teaching practices.
 Or, perhaps the location of the school no longer works for the morning commute.
 Regardless of the reason, the decision is about attaining a positive, successful educational experience for the child.

 Saint John Paul II Regional School welcomes on average 35 transfer students each year from many surrounding towns in first through eighth grades.
 Once it is determined that the school is a good fit for the student, and that the student is a good fit for Saint John Paul II, a new educational experience begins.
-Through years of welcoming transfer students to the school, Sixth Grade homeroom and science teacher, Danielle Hurd, sees three key factors in a transfer student’s successful adjustment to a new school.
+Through years of welcoming transfer students to the school, Eighth Grade homeroom and science teacher, Danielle Hurd, sees three key factors in a transfer student’s successful adjustment to a new school.

 - Adapting to a new teaching style–Expectations and work load can be a challenge for a new transfer student.
 Mrs. Hurd uses three methods for a transfer student to overcome this challenge: